visualzoran/vz-file-templates/README.md

 ## Features

 VZ File Templates extension adds single and multi-file templates to Visual Studio Code.
 It allows developer to select a template in a visual way, just like in the big Visual Studio.
+It can work in 2 modes - new project and new project item creation.

+### Creating new project item from template

 To invoke template selection, simply right click on folder or file in vs code file explorer and choose "New File from Template" menu item.

 ![Template selection](resources/NewFileFromTemplate.gif)

+### Creating new project from template

+To create new project from template, go to command palette (Ctrl+Shift+P) and select/type "VZ File Templates: New Project From Template" command.
+If there is a workspace opened in VS Code, new project will be created in the root folder.
+If workspace is not open, template selection page will show target path field and "Create directory for project" checkbox allowing to create project subfolder in that folder.
+Default value of destination path can be entered into "vzfiletemplates.defaultProjectsFolder" setting.

+### Templates

 Templates are loaded from this extension resources and from user defined folders specified in "vzfiletemplates.userTemplatesFolders" setting.
 Sample setting can look like this one: